top of page

 To unfollow a person, click the word "Following" beside a black star on the Person Card or the Person Profile.
 This will turn the start white and the word to "Follow."

-What are Labels on the Following Page?
+What Are the Labels On the Following Page?

 Unlike Ancestry MyTreeTags, the FamilySearch Labels only affect the Following List.
 They will not show up on your pedigree chart or fan chart.
 They will not appear on Person Pages or Person Cards.
 Again, they will only show up on your Following List.